-A Slow Boat To Korea April 28, 2014Posted by nrhatch in Humor, Life Lessons, People, Special Events.
+A Slow Boat To Korea April 28, 2014Posted by nrhatch in Humor, People.

 Once on the West Coast, dad boarded a slow boat to Korea.
 On board, he got tapped for clean up detail since he was one of only a handful of new recruits who had not succumbed to seasickness.
 He had a chance to practice his disappearing act: